Sequoia-Fabrica/sequoia_fabrica_blog/content/faq/index.md

 Members are responsible for contributing to the upkeep of our shared space.
 Hosting classes is encouraged, you don’t need to be a subject matter expert!

-Please review our [membership page](/membership) for more information!
+Please review our [membership page](/membership) for more information.

 You must be 18 years of age or older to become a member.
 Members may bring family members or friends as their guests.

 ## How much does membership cost?

 Monthly dues are similar to other Bay Area workshops, $100-150 a month.

 We would like to offer more flexible dues in the future, provided we can find a funding source and meet all expenses.

 Sequoia Fabrica also has a [volunteer program](https://wiki.sequoiafabrica.org/wiki/Volunteers).

 ## Can I bring my kids?

 Children are welcome under supervision of a parent or guardian.

 We offer some events and classes specifically for families.

 Parents who are members are welcome to work on projects with their children and bring them to the workshop.
 Children can not be members or visit the workshop by themselves.